osbuild/otk/doc/directives.md

 Perform various operations on variables.

-### otk.op.list.join
+### otk.op.seq.join

-Join two or more variables of type list together, trying to join other types will cause an error.
+Join two or more variables of type sequence together, trying to join other types will cause an error.

+Expects a `map` for its value that contains a `values` key with a value of type `seq`

 ```yaml
 otk.define: